seyedhn/Java/README.md

-This repository is a collection of problem-solving codes written in Java.
+This repository is a collection of Java codes, from simple array and recursion problems to riddles, classes and interactive games.